 It is also essential to identify important knowledge gaps – areas where people simply do not know which methods offer the greatest benefit and where further research is urgently needed.

-Simply stated, evidence based health care refers to a conscious and systematic effort to design health services in accordance with the best possible scientific evidence – a concept that has been supported by Swedish legislation for many years.
-Many who work in the healthcare sector consider this approach to be essential.
+Simply stated, evidence based health care and social services refers to a conscious and systematic effort to design health and social services in accordance with the best possible scientific evidence – a concept that has been supported by Swedish legislation for many years.
+Many who work in the healthcare or social service sector consider this approach to be essential.

-Implementing evidence based health care means that decisions are supported by the best available scientific evidence from rigorous trials – as a complement to other knowledge and to input from patients and caregivers.
+Implementing evidence based health care and social services means that decisions are supported by the best available scientific evidence from rigorous trials – as a complement to other knowledge and to input from patients and caregivers.

 Important healthcare decisions that concern a patient's health should always proceed from the best available scientific evidence.